orf53975/dahak/README.md

 Mount-AppvClientPackage -PackageId packageid -VersionId versionid For example, to install eclipse, which is bundled with a JRE, run:
 Mount-AppvClientPackage -PackageId C87BE6C9-9379-431A-AE70-FD15E8F1AACA -VersionId BBA5E63B-FA99-4CF9-9FA8-1991602E58BC
-Before the next step, try using SetFileExtensions.psc1 to set the JAR file extension to the JRE executable.
+Before the next step, try using SetFileExtensions.psc1 to set the JAR file extension to the JRE executable, or modify System32/OEMDefaultAssociations.xml.
 If file associations are not possible for JAR files, try using the included game.psc1 script in the startup folder, and remove the autocopy start function. (not recommended, as it is not very stealthy)

 # License